Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 Intel’s Q2 2025 results highlighted several ongoing challenges.
 First, the company faced significant pressure on profitability due to restructuring and major write‑downs, which reduced both gross and operating margins.

-Nonetheless, there are potential growth areas within the company.
+Nonetheless, there are potential areas of growth within the company.
 The Data Center and AI segment grew by 4%, IFS rose by 3%, and there was a notable +20% increase in Mobileye and other niche areas, reflecting early signs of positive momentum.

 The new leadership under CEO Lip‑Bu Tan is restructuring the corporate organisation, reducing costs, reassessing capital investments, and focusing on key products – including the development of AI processors and the next generation of Intel 18A chips: Panther Lake and Clearwater Forest, which are expected to launch in 2025–2026.

-On 23 October, Intel released its financial results for Q3 2025, which ended on 27 September.
+On 23 October, Intel released its Q3 2025 financial results for the quarter ended 27 September.
 The key figures compared with the same period in 2024 are as follows:

 • Revenue: 13.65 billion USD (+3%)